JuXue54/blockchain/blockchain.md

 sudo make install
 # start For mainnet only:
 lotus daemon --import-snapshot https://fil-chain-snapshots-fallback.s3.amazonaws.com/mainnet/minimal_finality_stateroots_latest.car
+# start the lotus in daemon
+nohup lotus daemon 1>lotus.log 2>&1 &
 ```

 By default, the API listens on the local "loopback" interface (`127.0.0.1`).
 This is [configured](https://docs.filecoin.io/get-started/lotus/configuration-and-advanced-usage.html) in the `config.toml` file: